 We work with family and community members to defend people in SF County Jail to positively impact the outcome of their cases and transform the landscape of power in the court system.
 We also support people convicted in SF county who are currently in prison with their quest for re-sentencing relief.
 Learn more about the participatory defense movement across California.

-CCWP is a core member of these national coalitions:
+CCWP is a core member of these statewide & national coalitions:

 Shift public spending away from policing and incarceration.

 Californians United for a Responsible Budget (CURB) is a coalition whose goal is to reduce the number of people in prisons and jails, shrink the imprisonment system, and shift public spending from corrections and policing to services for people and communities.